Ability and Difficulty Level

 • Trekking: We define trekking as point-to-point hiking where you are not carrying your own gear.
 On these trips (such as Liechtenstein, Hadrian’s Wall, Inca Trail, Kilimanjaro, etc) you do need to be able to hike the minimum daily distance to reach our next lodging.

 • Support Van: Many of our hiking trips do not have a support van, for obvious reasons.
-Some of our trips in urban areas also do not have a support van.
+Some of our biking trips also do not have a support van.
 On these trips (Liechtenstein, Hadrian’s Wall, etc) you need to be able to hike or bicycle the entire distance to our next destination or be willing to take public transportation such as buses or trains, which we of course explain to you.

 • Other Sports: We run trips such as kayaking in Baja or snowshoeing in Yellowstone.
 In general, you need no experience with these activities.